minibits-cash/minibits_wallet/README.md

 # Minibits Wallet

-Minibits is an ecash and lightning wallet with a focus on ease of use and security.
+Minibits is an ecash and Lightning wallet exploring how ₿-backed ecash can enable instant, cheap, and private value transfer.
 Ecash is issued by mints and backed by Bitcoin via the [Cashu](https://cashu.space) protocol and Lightning Network.
 Ecash is cash-like yet digital token with cheap and instant transfers and high privacy guarantees.

 ## Roadmap